michael-m-rosenthal/CPPSPICE/README.md

 I like to keep my dockerfiles shallow (calling other scripts) so that the build scripts that I use to create the docker image are exactly available for someone who wants to build the environment on the host system.
 Also, if the script needs to change, I find that I am far more likely to miss something if I need to change the scripts in multiple files.
-This does have a drawback because if the build fails at a script, the entire script will need to be ran again.
+This does have some drawbacks because if the build fails at a script, the entire script will need to be ran again.
 I have found that the benefits outweigh the drawbacks on the projects that I have worked on.

 My main reason for doing the dockerfile in this project is so that I can test the scripts and commands I have documented for setting up the dev environment using a system without the dev tools already installed.